osmosis-labs/osmosis/contrib/images/rbuilder/README.md

 # Reproducible Build System

-This image is meant to provide a minimal deterministic build system for Cosmos SDK applications.
+This image and scripts are meant to provide a minimal deterministic build system for the Osmosis application.

+It was created by referencing Tendermint's [implementation](https://github.com/tendermint/images/blob/cf0d1a9f3731e30540bbfa36a36d13e4dcccf5eb/rbuilder/README.md)

 # Requirements And Usage